TechieTripathi/Currency_Converter/README.md

 - The project uses the ([API](https://cdn.jsdelivr.net/npm/@fawazahmed0/currency-api@latest/v1/currencies.json)) for fetching exchange rates.
 - This project was inspired by ([Hitesh Chaudhary](https://github.com/hiteshchoudhary/)).
+- Tailwind CSS for styling the user interface.

 ## Contributing